To give a dog a bad-tasting pill, you will have to sometimes get creative.

 Dog having digestive problems?
 You can ask your vet about using something bland such as meat-based baby food with no onion or garlic mixed with some rice to make meatballs to hide the pill.

 What if you feed your dog raw food?
-If you feed your dog raw, you can easily make a meatball with ground meat or you can just tuck a pill into a chicken heart.
+If you feed your dog raw, you can easily make a meatball with ground meat or you can just tuck a pill into a chicken heart or chicken lives.

 For a gourmet version, you can coat the meat ball with a touch of grated cheese.